Journalism and media writing courses

 If you’d like personalised feedback or to workshop your own writing, optional one-on-one Zoom sessions can be arranged for an additional fee.

-Price: $US140
+Price: US$95

-One-on-one journalism writing training
+One-on-one journalism and media writing training

 Personalised one-on-one sessions are available either online or in person, allowing me to focus on the specific writing skills you want to build – and the type of content you need to write.